1

 I just finished listening to that too, and i can see where you got that from, but i disagree.

 He gave us some kudos.
 Talked about our pressure and inside ball winning ability.
 His issue seems to be the errors that came under no pressure.
 There were plenty of turnovers that he can be referring too.
-He also eluded to some players in the guts that were sub-par, unusually, that hurt them.

 I actually didn't mind what he said and was pretty honest without being revealing.